Among the most comical and mischievous citizens of dogdom, the Bull Terrier is playful and endearing, sometimes stubborn, but always devoted.

 This Irish Red and White Setter brings joy to everyone who ruffles her ears.

-We were smitten with this sweet Bergamasco.
-The breed is a relatively new inductee to the AKC, having gained recognition in 2015.
+The Bergamasco is a relatively new inductee to the AKC, having gained recognition in 2015.
 Bergamascos are whip smart and super patient.